Turtlepaw/trivia-docs/guide/creating/sessions.md

 # Using Sessions
 Keep getting the same questions in your code?
 This section will solve that with sessions.

-## Session Tokens
-If you don't want to get the same questions (nobody wants that!) you can use a session token!

 <!-- eslint-skip -->
 ```js {4-8,16,22}
 //Import the package